openucx/ucc/docs/doxygen/collectives.md

 **Invocation semantics**: The ucc\_collective\_init routine is a non-blocking collective operation to initialize the buffers, operation type, reduction type, and other information required for the collective operation.
-All participants of the team should call the initialize operation.
+All participants of the team should call the initialize operation (with the exception of SEND and RECV, which only require participation from two the callers).
 The collective operation is invoked using a ucc\_collective\_post operation. ucc\_collective\_init\_and\_post operation initializes as well as post the collective operation.